TrueCar: 2015–2019: Chip Perry Era

-In December 2015, Scott Painter stepped down as CEO of TrueCar and was replaced by Chip Perry, the former CEO of AutoTrader.com.
-Under Perry, TrueCar's network of dealerships grew more than 24 percent quarterly over the prior year, as reported in July 2017.
+In 2015, 108 car dealerships sued TRUECar for false advertising of its non-negotiation policy and for violations of the Lanham Act; four years later, a federal judge dismissed the lawsuit.
+In July 2017, two years after former AutoTrader.com CEO Chip Perry replaced Painter in the same role at the company, it was reported that TRUECar's dealership network grew by more than 24% quarterly compared to the previous year.

-In 2015, 108 car dealerships sued TrueCar for false advertising of its non-negotiation policy and for violations of the Lanham Act.
-A federal judge dismissed the lawsuit in July 2019.
-Also in 2019, some investors in TrueCar sued the company for misleading shareholders.
-Separately, in December 2017, TrueCar and the California New Car Dealers Association settled a lawsuit that the association had brought against TrueCar in 2015.
-In its lawsuit, the association had alleged that TrueCar's billing model violated California law.
-As part of the settlement, TrueCar agreed to modify its billing model in California.
+In December 2017, TRUECar and the California New Car Dealers Association settled a lawsuit that the association had brought against TRUECar in 2015.
+In its lawsuit, the association had alleged that TRUECar's billing model violated California law.
+As part of the settlement, TRUECar agreed to modify its billing model in California.

-Shortly after disappointing first quarter results in 2019, TrueCar announced the immediate resignations of the accountable senior executives, including CEO Chip Perry, CTO/CPO Tommy McClung, CMO Neeraj Gunsager, and EVP Brian Skutta.
+Shortly after disappointing first quarter results in 2019, TRUECar announced the immediate resignations of the accountable senior executives, including CEO Chip Perry, CTO/CPO Tommy McClung, CMO Neeraj Gunsager, and EVP Brian Skutta.
+Also in 2019, some investors in TRUECar sued the company for misleading shareholders.